garciart/network-automation/README.md

 ## Adding a device

 Now you need to add a device.
-For our initial labs, you will use the Cisco 3745 Multi-Service Access Router, with Advanced Enterprise Services.
+For the exercise, you will use the Cisco 3745 Multi-Service Access Router, with Advanced Enterprise Services.
 The Cisco 3745 is a customizable router, capable of supporting different network configurations, based on which cards or modules are installed.
-It is an older router, but its IOS is available for download, and it is sufficient for conducting our labs.
+It is an older router, but its IOS is available for download, and it is sufficient for conducting the exercise.
 Here is some additional information:
 >
 >- **Cisco 3745 Multi-Service Access Router:**
 >   * IOS version 12.4.25d (Mainline):